Empirical best prediction of poverty indicators via nested error regression with high dimensional parameters: Application: poverty mapping for Albania

-We apply the CLS method to estimate empirical best predictors (EBPs) of headcount ratios and poverty gaps by municipality, denoted as $\hat{F}_{0i}^{CLS}$ and $\hat{F}_{1i}^{CLS}$, respectively.
+We apply the CLS method to obtain EBPs of HCRs and PGs by municipality, denoted as $\hat{F}_{0i}^{CLS}$ and $\hat{F}_{1i}^{CLS}$, respectively.
 The MSPEs of these FGT measures are estimated using the parametric bootstrap estimator $\text{mspe}_*(\hat{F}_{\alpha i}^{CLS})$ with $B = 100$ replicates.
-We then compute the associated coefficients of variation (CVs) using:
+We then estimate the associated coefficients of variation (CVs) using:

-Following \cite{molina2010small}, we also compute direct estimators of the FGT measures $\hat{F}_{\alpha i}^{w}$ and their variance estimates $\widehat{\text{Var}}(\hat{F}_{\alpha i}^{w})$ for sampled municipalities using weighted sample means (see Section \ref{sec:data}).
+Following \cite{molina2010small}, we also compute direct estimators of the FGT measures $\hat{F}_{\alpha i}^{w}$ and their variance estimates $\widehat{\text{Var}}_D(\hat{F}_{\alpha i}^{w})$ for sampled municipalities using weighted sample means (see Section \ref{sec:data}).

-To assess the quality of our CLS estimator, we use a set of diagnostic tools based on the requirement that model-based small area estimates should align with the corresponding unbiased direct estimates, albeit more precise \citep{marino2019semiparametric}.
-Correlation coefficients between CLS and direct estimates for the headcount ratio and poverty gap are 0.796 and 0.802, respectively, suggesting strong agreement between the two approaches.
-We further evaluate coherence using the goodness-of-fit diagnostic \citep{brown2001evaluation}:
+To assess the quality of our CLS estimator, we use a set of diagnostic tools based on the requirement that model-based small area estimates should align with the corresponding survey-weighted direct estimates, albeit more precise \citep{marino2019semiparametric}.
+Correlation coefficients between CLS and direct estimates for the HCR and PG are 0.796 and 0.802, respectively, suggesting strong agreement between the two approaches.
+Based on heuristic arguments, we adopt the goodness-of-fit diagnostic proposed by \cite{brown2001evaluation} to further evaluate coherence: